IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 - External Tools: Third party tools for data exploration can be added to Dataverse by following the instructions in the :doc:`/admin/external-tools` section of the Admin Guide.
 - R, rApache, Zelig, and TwoRavens: :doc:`/user/data-exploration/tworavens` describes the feature and :doc:`r-rapache-tworavens` describes how to install these components. :doc:`/admin/external-tools` explains how third-party tools like TwoRavens can be added to Dataverse.
 - Dropbox integration :ref:`dataverse.dropbox.key`: for uploading files from the Dropbox API.
-- Apache: a web server that can "reverse proxy" Java EE/Jakarta EE applications (like Dataverse) and rewrite HTTP traffic.
+- Apache: a web server that can "reverse proxy" Jakarta EE applications (like Dataverse) and rewrite HTTP traffic.
 - Shibboleth: an authentication system described in :doc:`shibboleth`.
 Its use with Dataverse requires Apache.
 - OAuth2: an authentication system described in :doc:`oauth2`.
 - Geoconnect: a system that allows users to create maps from geospatial files, described in :doc:`geoconnect`.